uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ## Extra Challenges

 - Find a seamless stone texture online and apply it to the cactus pot.

+A good source of free textures is [ambientcy.com](https://ambientcg.com/)
 - Texture your pear or robot from the previous worksheets.

 ## Final Challenge